stevenpencle/D6-LOA/README.md

 #### Model

 The model can be thought of as "glue" code in that it represents the structure of information that is shared between the server and client applications, and is what binds them together.
 The source code for the model resides in the .NET Core application _Model_ namespace, and the model classes are typically just _POCOs_ (plain ole C# objects).
 The _Model_ namespace is further catagorized by the scope namespaces of _Domain_, _Security_, and _View_.
-The Template Architecture uses the _ReinforcedTypings_ NuGet package to generate TypeScript definition files (\*.d.ts) for each model type during the MSBuild process.
+The Template Architecture uses the _ReinforcedTypings_ NuGet package to generate a TypeScript definition file (\*.d.ts) that contains each model type during the MSBuild process.
 The _ReinforcedTypingsConfiguration.cs_ must be updated to add new model types to the code generation build step.

 ##### Model: Domain